nlohmann/std_json/proposal.md

 There is an overload specialized for `const char *` returning a `string_type`.

-There is also an overload pair which takes a JSON path instead of an object key.
+There is also an overload pair which takes a JSON pointer instead of an object key.
 If the JSON pointer can not be resolved, the default value is returned.

 *Remarks:* No synchronization.